tkellogg/tkellogg.github.com/_posts/2023-10-01-interpretability.md

 I can follow 3 decisions, but I probably can't follow 3000 decisions.
 So even a model type that's generally considered interpretable, like a decision tree, can become uninterpretable if it grows too complex.
 (IIRC the paper said most humans find it uninterpretable at around 8 decisions, although I can't find that quote now).

+LLMs are extremely uninterpretable by this definition.
+With billions of parameters, each one would have to be explained.
+That would be far beyond reasonable.

 From the paper: